 Pizza Pie Is A Uniquely American Phenomenon

-Growing up in NYC, I always referred to my favorite food as simple “pizza”.
+Growing up in NYC, I always referred to my favorite food as simply “pizza”.
 I never added the “pie” to the end and neither did most of my peers.
 At least as far as I can remember.

 But the old-timers would often refer to pizza as pie, or even just a “pie” by itself.
 I still remember fondly the call of “table 4, your pie is ready” yelled out over the crowds at my favorite pizza places.